Challenger and mobile banks

 How long does Monzo take to set up?

-Once you’ve got your card (the waiting list is a week) just top-up £100 to kick things off.
+Once you’ve got your card, just top-up £100 to kick things off.
 You can transfer money over from your current account to Monzo with no verification needed.

 However, there are three levels of security which affects amount of cash you can withdraw you can make: